 What Is A Slab Foundation In Building Structure?
 Slab Foundation Definition A slab foundation is a large, thick slab of concrete that is typically 4”-6” thick in the center and

-If you are going to buy a house in Florida, then you better to know about Sinkholes and their locations.
+If you are going living in Florida, then you better to know about Sinkholes and their locations.

 Sinkholes may form anywhere in Florida, but the karst limestone environment in west central Florida causes the most activity.
 Long-term meteorological conditions, severe acidic rains, and drought-like circumstances are all factors that raise the danger of sinkhole activity.